 Certain undigested foods can cause blockages if you have an ileostomy, so it’s good to know which these are so you can avoid them where possible.
 Here are some examples but it is good to have a full comprehensive list to keep with you.

 - fruits and raw vegetables with skins on (ie apples/cucumber),

 - fibrous fruits and vegetables such as Chinese vegetables

 As part of a well-balanced diet, it is important to increase your calories, fat and protein to aid your bodies healing process.
-Here are some calorific foods following surgery:
+Here are some calorific foods following your stoma surgery:

 - Full fat milk and cheese

 - Double cream (add this to soups, mashed potato, and puddings)